How to Make Money on Steam: 5 Methods That Actually Work

 Steam Direct is Valve’s game publishing program.

 In our testing, we set up a Steamworks developer account and walked through the payment configuration process.
-Valve’s Steamworks documentation states that payment minimums are $100 per period, with developers paid 30 days after the sales period closes.
-According to Valve’s Steamworks partner portal, the 30% cut drops to 25% after $10 million in lifetime revenue per title, and to 20% after $50 million.
+Valve’s Steamworks payments documentation states that payment minimums are $100 per period, with developers paid around the 30th of the month after the sales period closes.
+The same partner portal explains that Valve’s revenue share also tapers down for titles that reach high lifetime revenue.

 The math is simple.
 If your game sells 1,000 copies at $5 each, that’s $5,000 gross.
 You take home $3,500.
 Positive reviews drive discovery on Steam, so player feedback matters as much as the game itself.